TrueNASTrueNAS Nightly Development Documentation

 Enter 2 to display the Network Settings screen to set up the host name, domain, default gateway and name servers.
 You can also add these settings using the web UI.

-TrueNAS SCALE Console Setup Menu Edit Network Settings
+TrueNAS Console Setup Menu Edit Network Settings

 Enter 3 to display the Static Route Settings screen to set up static routes.
 You can also add static routes in the web UI.

-TrueNAS SCALE Console Setup Menu Static Routes
+TrueNAS Console Setup Menu Static Routes

 Configuring Required Network Settings

-If you do not plan to use the DHCP-assigned network addresses provided by SCALE, identify your host and domain names, the static or fixed IP addresses you plan to assign to your network interface card(s), the default gateway, subnet mask(s), and the DNS name servers in your network.
+If you do not plan to use the DHCP-assigned network addresses provided by TrueNAS, identify your host and domain names, the static or fixed IP addresses you plan to assign to your network interface card(s), the default gateway, subnet mask(s), and the DNS name servers in your network.

 TrueNAS Enterprise